thakurayushp70-source/RSA-encryption-decryption-using-public-and-private-key/README.md

 Step 6: After clicking on Decrypt, the tool will display the original plain text message.
 - Verify that the decrypted message is the same as the original message entered in Step 3.
 <img width="670" height="402" alt="image" src="https://github.com/user-attachments/assets/c56320c0-b1a1-431f-ae99-cfe26bde7fe8" />
+and decrypted the ciphertext back to the original message using the Private Key.